Welcome to Textiles West's On-Line Classroom

 We are thrilled to offer our fantastic classes to you on-line from the comfort of your home.

->

-> Our virtual classroom is being hosted by Textile Evolution.
+Our virtual classroom of recorded classes is being hosted by Textile Evolution.

->

-> After you register for a class you will be sent a unique code and registration information
+After you register for a class you will be sent a unique code and registration information

 You will be invited to a private Facebook group for Q&A and sharing your work.
 Your class does not expire.

 We can't wait to see you in the virtual world!

 Learn and create with friends in our live classes hosted in private Facebook groups.